reactive-react/xreact/README.md

 - there's not such thing as state store, no state will store anywhere, only state transformations
 - FRP lib as your choice, choose any lib your familiar with

+### How it's different from cycle.js?

+think xreact as a more specify and optimized cycle just for react.

+### Why not global state?
+global is state is not scalable, think it as a database, and every component query data from it,however, database are hard to scale, design and maintain.

+instead of making state global, we think a better choice of doing such reversely, just have what you want to do(intent) globally instead.
+So, every component can just broadcast what it's trying to do, but only focus on how to reduce intent into a state transformation for it self.

+In this case, one component won't need worry about how the global state structure, and just focus on itself.
+So, components are more modular and decoupled.

+Furher more, it's composable, we can build small x component constructors and compose them at will to create a bigger and powerfult component constructors.
+It's much easier and flexible by compose small behavior and state into a big component, not destruct a big global state into small components.

 ## Thanks to...
 - [rxjs](https://github.com/ReactiveX/rxjs)